furiko-io/furiko/DEVELOPMENT.md

 The release workflow automatically creates a draft release [here](https://github.com/furiko-io/furiko/releases).
 We expect release notes to contain both a high-level summary of changes since the last release, and a detailed changelog which should be generated using GoReleaser.

-Container images are automatically pushed to Docker Hub under the [`furikoio` namespace](https://hub.docker.com/r/furikoio).
+Container images are automatically pushed to GitHub Container Registry here: <https://github.com/orgs/furiko-io/packages>

 Finally, releases are minimally expected to contain the following artifacts, downloadable from the Releases page: